GoodRoyal/writing/Writ/shorts/shortstories.md

 objective; thought monitoring architecture
 purpose: better 61 outcomes, red team.
     y
-        optimizing better is the core directive
+        optimizing betters is the core directive
         finding and making betters is the branding game of life appreciating betters
             by sensing